Kirschi/ChromeOcrTranslateExtension/README.md

 Rate Limits: Be mindful of per-second call limits on your pricing tier; rapid selections may hit limits.

-Fallback: If Vision key/endpoint missing the extension now errors (local OCR disabled).
+Fallback: If Vision key/endpoint are missing the extension displays an error bubble; no alternate provider exists.

 ## Azure Translation Call